Being in a Relationship

 Signs Your Relationship Needs Attention

-While in we relationships, we can sometimes let our gard down.
+While in we relationships, we can sometimes let our guard down.
 We become comfortable, complacent, busy, depressed, or any other natural human emotion and we neglect our relationships.
 Or sometimes it happens to you.

 This is normal, but not something that should last.
 Relationships provide us comfort, but they should also push us forward and make our lives better.